petercheng00/ubuntuOnMBP/README.md

+## Setup for development environment
-notes for dual boot yosemite with ubuntu 14.04 on a macbook pro 11,3 14.10 and 15.04 both work as well (with some tweaks), but had to stick to same kernel else unity would freeze and/or keyboard/mouse unresponsive.
+* Dual boot yosemite with ubuntu 14.04 on a macbook pro 11,3
-15.10 blew everything up which is why I'm starting over again and finally listing steps this time
+* 14.10, 15.04, and 15.10 have all worked when starting from scratch, but upgrading between them proves difficult

-### Things that don't work as far as i know
+### Things that consistently don't work
-1. webcam
+1. Webcam
-2. suspend/resume sorta works but not reliable
-3. graphics card switching (supposedly is possible to swap on boot, but i just stick to nvidia card)
+2. Graphics card switching (supposedly is possible to swap on boot, but I just stick to nvidia card)
+3. Suspend/resume sorta works but not reliable

 ### Partition and Installation
-1. install yosemite in its partition
+1. Install yosemite in its partition
-2. install rEFInd
+2. Install rEFInd
-3. unetbootin to create ubuntu live usb
+3. Unetbootin to create ubuntu live usb
-4. live usb won't detect yosemite partition, so manually create install partition at / and also a swap partition
+4. Live usb won't detect yosemite partition, so manually create install partition at / and also a swap partition

 ### Ubuntu important setup
 1. Install wifi drivers (with dpkg or gui)
 2. Install nvidia drivers via additional drivers.
 352.63 works fine, remember it being way more finicky last time
-3. screen brightness keys dont work under nvidia drivers
+3. Screen brightness keys dont work under nvidia drivers
   * add "setpci -v -H1 -s 00:01.00 BRIDGE_CONTROL=0" to /etc/rc.local

 ### Ubuntu not-so-important stuff